 Publishing made more powerful than just Web Content Management

 But how do you ensure your technology strategy is streamlined to your dynamic business requirements and speed to market?
-I will bring about a well-known practise from British Broadcasting Corporation (BBC).
-BBC is improving their infrastructure and services around BBC Sports and 2012 Olympics sites using a fully dynamic semantic publishing (DSP) architecture (term coined by them), to improve user experiences and generate high levels of user engagement.
+I will bring about a well-known practice from British Broadcasting Corporation (BBC).
+BBC is improving their infrastructure and services around BBC Sports and 2012 Olympics sites using a fully dynamic semantic publishing (DSP) architecture (a term coined by them), to improve user experiences and generate high levels of user engagement.

 If you are familiar with the concept of Business Intelligence (BI) in data warehousing, DSP is easier to understand as it revolves around the same ontology concepts.
 Business giants like Unilever and British Petroleum use BI applications to streamline reporting and warehousing.
 Thousands of users across geographical locations retrieve reports using simple software that helps them slice and dice the information extracted from the database.
 In the middle, sits the data warehouse, which defines relationships between organisation’s entities and master data to form a slick ontology.
 This gives intelligence to the transactional content extracted as a cube to be sliced, diced and displayed to the users.